Every four years, Bitcoin goes through an event that gets heavy coverage in the weeks before it happens and heavy misrepresentation right after.

 5th Halving: Expected 2028 · Block 1,050,000 Block reward: 1.5625 BTC · New bitcoin per day: ~225

-Notice what's happened to daily supply over time.
+Look at how daily supply has changed.
 In Bitcoin's early years, roughly 7,200 new bitcoin were created every day.
-Today, after four halvings, it's around 450.
-By 2028 it will be around 225.
-The rate of new supply entering the market is lower than at any point in Bitcoin's history.
-And it will keep falling.
+After four halvings, that number is around 450.
+By 2028 it will drop to around 225.
+New supply is lower now than at any point in Bitcoin's history, and it keeps falling.

 When is the next halving?

-The exact date can't be pinned down years in advance because it depends on block times, which vary slightly.
+You can't pin down the exact date years in advance because it depends on block times, which vary slightly.
 Bitcoin targets a 10-minute block time but doesn't always hit it precisely.
-The network self-adjusts every 2,016 blocks to stay close, a mechanism called the difficulty adjustment.
-As a result, halvings tend to happen within a few weeks of their anticipated window, but not on a specific calendar date.
+The network recalibrates every 2,016 blocks through the difficulty adjustment.
+Halvings tend to land within a few weeks of the anticipated window, but never on a specific calendar date.

 Next halving: ~2028 at block 1,050,000